CaioF/CaioF/README.md

 Hi!
 I'm Caio Fleury 👋
-I'm an IT professional with proven experience in Data Science, Analytics, Web Dev, Full Stack Software Engineering, Project & Database Management.
+I'm an IT professional with proven experience in Software Architecture, Data Science, Analytics, Web Dev, Full Stack Software Engineering, Project Management, and Database Management.
 I have strong technical and soft skills, enabling me to work with a wide range stacks, clients, and teams.
 I am eager to expand my knowledge and be challenged in order to further improve.
 My greatest passion is using my skills to turn problems into technological solutions that benefit people and organizations.

 >    Check out my [Portfolio Website](https://caiof.github.io)

->    I'm currently working as a `Mid Senior Backend Software Engineer` at [@Sundevs](https://github.com/SunDevs)
+>    I'm currently working as a `Mid Senior Back end Software Engineer` at [@Sundevs](https://github.com/SunDevs)

 ## Open-Source Portfolio